Maksym Del

 WMT, 2018

-We propose compositional phrase embeddings for unsupervised machiene translation.
+We propose compositional phrase embeddings for phrase-based unsupervised machine translation.

 C-3MA: Tartu-Riga-Zurich Translation Systems for WMT17